Conformalised data synthesis: Empirical results

 \subsection{Illustrating the parameters' influence}

-We employed a simple toy dataset to demonstrate the influence of our proposed data synthesis algorithm's three parameters: the grid step $\gamma$, the significance level $\epsilon$, and the number of original training samples $n$.
+We employed a simple toy dataset to demonstrate the influence of our proposed data synthesis algorithm's three parameters: the significance level $\epsilon$, the number of original training samples $n$, and the grid step $\gamma$.

-Visualised in \Cref{fig:toyOriginalDataset}, the 2-dimensional classification dataset was generated with 4,000 samples and a 1:9 class imbalance.
-The two classes show a slight overlap in the feature space to make the classification task more challenging, but with an otherwise relatively clear class distinction.
-We limited the training set to 1,000 samples to simulate a small dataset, and the remaining 3,000 samples were used to robustly evaluate the Deep Learning model's performance (architecture and training details are given in \Cref{sec:experimentalSetup}).
+Visualised in \Cref{fig:toyOriginalDataset}, the 2-dimensional classification dataset was generated with 2,000 samples and a 1:9 class imbalance.
+The two classes slightly overlap in the feature space, making the classification task more challenging but with an otherwise relatively clear class distinction.
+We limited the training set to 1,000 samples to simulate a small dataset, and the remaining 1,000 samples were used to evaluate the Deep Learning model's performance robustly.
+Each data subset maintained the original class distribution, including when the training set was artificially reduced in later sections (\Cref{tab:toyDatasetSampleCounts}).